 You may decide that, as part of your healing process, you will want to forgive the toxic person that you ended a relationship with.
 However, it is important that you remember that you are not doing this for their sake; forgiving a toxic person is about letting go and moving on with your life.
 This doesn’t mean that you approve of their behavior or want to reconnect; deciding to feel forgiveness for a toxic person is merely an opportunity for you to let go of any anger, frustration or sadness that you may be holding onto so that you can heal properly.
 However, it is important to remember that forgiving someone does not mean that you have to give them another chance.
 Forgiving is merely about choosing to let go of the past and move on with your life so that the past does not continue to affect your mental health.

 Removing a toxic person from your life can be a difficult and emotional process, which is why it is important that you find a support network that can walk you through this difficult time.
 Surround yourself with friends and family who support you and lift you up and who can be there for you.

-If you are having a hard time cutting a toxic person out of your life, or you are struggling with anxiety, depression, and other mental health issues as a result of a toxic relationship, you may find it beneficial to speak with a mental health professional..
+If you are having a hard time cutting a toxic person out of your life, feel you may be in danger in doing so or you are struggling with anxiety, depression, and other mental health issues as a result of a toxic relationship, speak with a mental health professional.
 Consider contacting Discover Mood & Anxiety to find out about treatment options and to learn how mental health assistance could help guide you on your journey towards healing and emotional well-being.